ainefernandez/DataMining-Superheroes/README.md

 ```
 ### 3. 🔐 API Access Token & `.env` File

 To fetch data from the Superhero API, you’ll need an access token.
-Don’t worry — it’s quick, easy, and free!
+Don’t worry, it’s quick, easy, and free!

 🧑‍💻 **Step 1**: Make sure you have a valid GitHub account.
 🔗 **Step 2**: Head over to [Superhero API](https://superheroapi.com) and generate your personal access token.